 Have you ever heard of the Fashion Revolution, or seen the hashtags “Who made your clothes” or “I made your clothes”?
-Well, last week across the world it was Fashion Revolution Week.
-Seeing these hashtags continually across the social media, has pushed me to have the conversation with myself again about where the clothes that I purchase come from.
+These hashtags are part of the Fashion Revolution Week campaign, which draws your attention to the impact of fast fashion.

-It was in the early 1990’s and the establishment of a free trade agreements across the globe, that started the influx of off shore made clothing and footwear into our stores.
+The early 1990’s saw the establishment of free trade agreements across the globe.
+This is started the influx into New Zealand of offshore made, clothing and footwear into our stores.
 We all relished the opportunity to purchase brands and styles of clothing that had previously only been available overseas.
-As time went on our shops became flooded with inferior quality, low cost clothing that was fast turnaround stock that was often being released weekly.
-Most consumers had become accustomed to updating their wardrobe continually, and regularly discarding items that had only been worn once or not at all.
-Gone were the days when consumers would save for quality items that would last them for many years, while being continually worn.
+Our shops became flooded with inferior quality, low-cost clothing that was fast turnaround stock.
+Consumers become accustomed continually updating their wardrobes and regularly discarding items that had only been worn once or not at all.
+Gone were the days when consumers saved for quality items that would last for many years.

 In 2015 I was the lucky winner of some tickets to the Premier viewing of The True Cost, a documentary by Andrew Morgan that showed an ugly side to the fast fashion retail world that we had embraced.
 Very quickly the mood went from lively chatter that had been accompanied by yummy nibbles and bubbles.
 To a very sombre quiet room, where I’m sure many were starting to feel sick about the way that they had been consumed by the fast fashion epidemic.
 There was no hiding from the impact that our shopping habits were having on those who were making our clothes, in horrendous conditions, earning a pittance for the many hours that they were required to work.
-We were also witness to the tonnes and tonnes of clothing waste that was being dumped in third world countries, away from the eye of the fast fashion consumers.
-The cold hard facts of this documentary hit me hard initially.
-I did not purchase any new clothing for a long while after that night.
-Then after a while of being overwhelmed by the situation and not knowing where to start, I once again started to be enticed by the fast fashion options.
-At the time, I was on a very limited budget and in desperate need of some new clothing, so purchased a few items of fast fashion.
+We were witness to the tonnes and tonnes of clothing waste that was being dumped in third world countries, away from the eye of the fast fashion consumers.
+The cold hard facts of this documentary were hard-hitting and for a long while afterward, I didn’t purchase any new clothing.
+Now, I’m an avid recycled fashion shopper, who stops and thinks before making a new or 2nd hand purchase.

 Wanting to make changes, but still not sure which brands were manufacturing their items ethically.
 I took to good old google to find some answers.